Quantum-coherent mixtures of causal relations: Results

-To realize our example of \textsc{Coh} (Fig.~\ref{fig:ExampleCircuits}(d)), the partial swap in Eq.~\ref{eq:partialswap} is implemented using linear optics~\cite{CernochEtAl_2008}.
-Here, we significantly improve the stability of the experimental concept of ~\cite{CernochEtAl_2008} by incorporating the working principle around a displaced Sagnac interferometer.
-The other three examples from Fig.~\ref{fig:ExampleCircuits} are obtained by variations on this set-up.
-Delaying the photon in mode $E$ relative to the one in mode $D$ prevents two-photon interference at the first beam splitter of the Sagnac interferometer, so that the interferometer implements a probabilistic mixture of identity and swap operations (our example of \textsc{ProbQ}, Fig.~\ref{fig:ExampleCircuits}(c)).
-This latter circuit realizes the same causal map implemented in \cite{RiedEtAl_2015}; however, the setup of \cite{RiedEtAl_2015} could not realize physical mixtures, which are the objects of central interest in this work.
+To realize our example of \textsc{Coh} (Fig.~4(d)), the partial swap in equation~(\ref{eq:partialswap}) is implemented using linear optics~\cite{CernochEtAl_2008}.
+Here, we significantly improve the stability of the experimental concept of Ref.~\cite{CernochEtAl_2008} by incorporating the working principle around a displaced Sagnac interferometer.
+The other three examples from Fig.~4 are obtained by variations on this set-up.
+Delaying the photon in mode $E$ relative to the one in mode $D$ prevents two-photon interference at the first beam splitter of the Sagnac interferometer, so that the interferometer implements a probabilistic mixture of identity and swap operations (our example of \textsc{ProbQ}, Fig.~4(c)).
+This latter circuit realizes the same causal map implemented in Ref.~3, which focused on the task of resolving probabilistic mixtures of cause-effect and common-cause relations.
+However, the experimental setup of Ref.~3 could not realize physical mixtures, which are required to address the broader question, investigated in the present work, of how these two extremes may be combined in general.

 Both causal pathways can be made classical by passing the modes through completely dephasing channels on $D$, $E$ and $B$.
-The example of \textsc{ProbC} from Fig.~\ref{fig:ExampleCircuits}(a) is realized by dephasing in the $\{\ket{H},\ket{V}\}$ basis on all three.
-The example of \textsc{PhysC} from Fig.~\ref{fig:ExampleCircuits}(b) is also achieved by implementing complete dephasing, but in different bases: $\{\ket{R},\ket{L}\}$ on $D$, $\{\ket{D},\ket{A}\}$ on $E$ and $\{\ket{H},\ket{V}\}$ on $B$.
-For more details, see the Supplementary Information.
+The example of \textsc{ProbC} from Fig.~4(a) is realized by dephasing in the $\{\ket{H},\ket{V}\}$ basis on all three.
+The example of \textsc{PhysC} from Fig.~4(b) is also achieved by implementing complete dephasing, but in different bases: $\{\ket{R},\ket{L}\}$ on $D$, $\{\ket{D},\ket{A}\}$ on $E$ and $\{\ket{H},\ket{V}\}$ on $B$.
+For further details on how to implement the four example classes of causal structures using a single experimental setup, see Supplementary Note 3.